 QR Code

-QR Code is the most well-known 2D matrix symbology, originally developed in 1994 by Denso Wave.
+QR Code is the most well-known 2D matrix symbology, originally developed in 1994 by Denso Wave, it is used in a wide variety of industries and applications.

 A sample QR Code is shown below.